edgecollective/quahog-docs/README.md

 ```

-2. Upload the script to your Quahog
+Now, upload the script to your Quahog

 ```
 ampy -p /dev/ttyUSB0 put farmos_post_dht22.py
 ```

-Now we can 'screen' into the Quahog and run the script:
+Now we can 'screen' into the Quahog, and run our script to post values to FarmOS

 ```
 screen /dev/ttyUSB0 115200
 >>> import farmos_post_dht22
 ```

-Note: if you would like this script to run on Quahog startup, copy it into a file called 'main.py', and put this on your board using ampy.
+Note: if you would like this script to run automatically when the Quahog first powers on, copy it into a file called 'main.py', and put this on your board using ampy.